Vehicular Energy Network: System Design

 \subsubsection{Vehicular Ad-hoc Network (VANET)}

 VANET is a mature technology allowing vehicles, as mobile nodes, to communicate with each other or some fixed infrastructures \cite{VANET}.
-VANET enhances the communication capacity of the vehicles resulting in an intelligent transportation system.
-Newly designed vehicles, especially EVs, are equipped with many sensors and this allows VANET to support a variety of functions, such as infotainment, surveillance, and route planning.
-This nurtures new applications where vehicles submit (parts of) their intending traveling paths for some planning purposes.
+Newly designed vehicles, especially EVs, are equipped with many sensors and this allows VANET to support a variety of functions, such as surveillance and route planning.
+This nurtures new applications where vehicles submit (parts of) their intending traveling paths for planning purposes.